-Dairy-free mango smoothie with lots of spinach!
-Everyone knows fruit smoothies are delicious and all, but the sole purpose of smoothies for me is to get more greens into my family’s diet!
+Everyone knows fruit smoothies are delicious, but the sole purpose of smoothies for me is to get more greens into my family’s diet!
 Adding vegetables to a smoothie is a great way to get a lot of your daily greens in one go.

-Fresh or Frozen Fruit
+Fresh or frozen fruit

-I prefer a combination of frozen and fresh fruit in smoothies.
-Using frozen means I’m much more likely to make a smoothie, because there’s no peeling, chopping, and less dirty dishes.
-Though, using all frozen produce can sometimes create more of a slushy texture.
-Frozen fruit (while in its frozen status) can be more bland than it’s fresh counterparts.
-So I prefer a combination of the two!
+I prefer a combination of frozen and fresh fruit in my smoothies.
+Using frozen means I’m much more likely to make a smoothie because there’s no peeling, chopping, and fewer dirty dishes.
+However, using all frozen produce can sometimes create more of a slushy texture.

-If you do use all fresh produce and you’re consuming right away, I recommend adding ice to chill the smoothie.
-If you’re not consuming right away, skip the ice cubes and chill your smoothie in the refrigerator.
+If you’re not consuming the mango smoothie without yogurt right away, skip the ice cubes and chill your smoothie in the refrigerator.
 Depending on how juicy the fresh fruit is and how thin or thick you like your smoothies, you may need to decrease the amount of liquid.
-Also make sure to use ripe fresh fruit in your green smoothie, it will make it sweeter.
+Also, make sure to use ripe fresh fruit in your green smoothie, it will make it sweeter.

-Adding Bananas to Smoothies
+Adding bananas to smoothies

 If you’re new to adding greens to your smoothie and not sure if you’d like it, start with spinach.
 It has a milder taste than kale and it’s easier to cover up with fruit.
 You can also try adding half the amount of greens, then over time slowly increase the amount as you get used to it.